Tutoring

 Although we strive to fulfill students' requests, we cannot guarantee all students will be placed in a tutoring group.
 Placement depends on availability of qualified tutors and tutor-tutee schedule compatibility.
 Please keep in mind, recruiting qualified tutors for 300 and 400 level courses can be challenging, but we will do our best to fulfill each request.

 Writing consultations are available through the Academic Success Center located in 2261 Hixson-Lied Student Success Center.
-ENGL 150 and 250 requests are automatically routed to Writing and Communication Consultations.
-Students seeking assistance for ENGL 302 and 314 should contact the Department of English (203 Ross Hall, 515-294-2180, engldept@iastate.edu).
-Students can request tutoring for other English courses.
+ENGL 150 and 250 requests are automatically routed to Writing and Communication Consultations, and students in English 302, 314, and other required English courses can also find support through the Writing and Communication Consultations.

 Graduate students enrolled in undergraduate courses can request a tutor.
 However, the ASC does not offer tutoring for graduate-level courses.
 We recommend graduate students create peer study groups and work with their major professor, instructor, or TA for assistance for graduate-level course work.
 Graduate students can seek assistance with writing from Writing and Communication Consultations by calling 515-294-6624.